bbglab/hartwig_biomarkers/README.md

 * Output from each pipeline are then joined by their sample ids.
 * Helper files to compute features for each molecular file type (*helper*) are located in mission_control folder.

-## Prerequisites
+## Prerequisites to Run

+### Approvals
+* Need approval to use the Hartwig database: https://www.hartwigmedicalfoundation.nl/en/data/data-access-request/
+* Need the output from PURPLE, Isofox, and clinical data files stored on cluster.

-#### Source data
+### Source and reference data
-* Source data is Hartwig data request files shared on August 9, 2022.
+* Source data is Hartwig data request files shared on August 9, 2022 (possible issues with other versions of the data request)
-** Use output from PURPLE, Isofox, and clinical data files.
-* Source file locations are specified in mission_control/treasure_map(.py,.R).
+* Source file locations need to be specified in mission_control/treasure_map(.py,.R).
-* The code makes use of reference files stored here: /workspace/datasets/hartwig/20211021/biomarkers/ref/

-#### Conda Environments
+### Conda environments

-I use 2 conda environments when running the code.

-* An python environment to run the scripts store in ~/launch_pad/(engine1)(engine2)
-* An R environment to run the scripts store in ~/launch_pad/(engine3)(engine4)
+* Stored in to conda_env folder

+### QMap tool
+* Use the QMap tool from bbglab to run jobs: https://github.com/bbglab/qmap

 ## Run the pipeline
 * From the root directory:
 ```
 $ python run.py

 ```